Picture: Crown Copyright/Public Domain

 These ten men, six of whom gave their lives, would, I’m sure, have agreed with the RAF veteran Franklin Medhurst, aged 96, who recently wrote in a letter to the Guardian that the battles they had fought had ‘given Europe 70 years of peace and security in a widely unstable world.’

-He warned that if we were to leave Europe he could ‘only conclude that the lives of my comrades – Irish, Scots, Welsh and English – were lost in vain.
+He warned that if we were to leave Europe ‘the lives of my comrades – Irish, Scots, Welsh and English – were lost in vain.
 They will be rattling their bones, wherever in the world they fell, at the loss of the beliefs for which they fought….
 Britain out means a return to the early-20th-century chaos of warring states against each other.’

 And another RAF veteran, David Meylan, said: ‘We sacrificed many, many men in both world wars and this was to establish a peaceful and a prosperous union.
 We can’t sacrifice that now.’